By J. Royden Ward

 Companies with A+, A and A- S&P Rankings indicate high quality.
 I generally like to find companies with these rankings, although I will often include a company with a B+ ranking, if I believe the company has good prospects and a solid balance sheet with little debt.

-During the past five years, I have recommended companies with low PEG ratios every six months in the Cabot Benjamin Graham Value Letter.
-My recommendations have increased 22% compared to a decline of 7% for the Standard & Poor's 500 Index during the same period.
 High-quality stocks with low PEG ratios have consistently outperformed the stock market indexes in advancing and declining markets.
 Investing in growth stocks at bargain prices makes sense in any stock market environment.

 The Benjamin Graham System

-I have used one of Benjamin Graham's value investing methods for the past seven years in the Cabot Benjamin Graham Value Letter with great success.
+I have used one of Benjamin Graham's value investing methods for the past seven years in the Cabot Benjamin Graham Value Investor with great success.
 The method is based upon minimum price-to-earnings ratios, price-to-book value ratios and measures of quality.
 The full description of this analysis can be found in Benjamin Graham's book, "The Intelligent Investor."

 Mr. Graham suggested that value investors should buy stocks that fit all of the following criteria: